Structured literacy approaches for years 7-8: Te Manu Ārahi

 Customised PLD solutions

-We offer customised PLD solutions to meet the specific needs of your school.
-Our facilitators can come to you, tailoring the sessions to align with your school’s structured literacy approaches journey.
+We may be able to offer customised PLD solutions to meet the specific needs of your school.
+Where possible, our facilitators can come to you, tailoring the sessions to align with your school’s structured literacy approaches journey.
 Our small group approach ensures personalised support, and we’ll work with you to schedule sessions at times that best suit your team.

 How to register